 This enters into the need for people in the states to go to the mission field and see the work first hand, meet the missionary, and the people he is working with.
 Please don’t send your unspiritual rich folk to come with a bad attitude and complain about the water.
 Send ministers, people most concerned about that missionary, and let them evaluate the spiritual life of the missionary.

 I understand that the article wants a “soft landing” for the older missionary, retiring.
-Personally I am 54, and have no retirement.
+Personally, I am 54, and have no retirement.
 As a missionary, I really feel sensitive at this point, but I have mixed feelings.
 Not having sufficient income over the years to really make me a nice retirement fund (my retirement fund right now would not support us even 1 year), I would like to retire somehow, go somewhere less conflictive, and live the rest of my life in pleasure.
 Being a missionary, I gave up those thoughts a long time ago, and I never see anybody in the Bible “retire” except to heaven.
 So I will work until Jesus comes or calls me home, or simply I cannot do things.

 The issue is very difficult.
 On the one hand, missionaries “live” on a month to month basis by income from donations.
 Having that money “come in” means you can live a more or less normal lifestyle.
 Retiring means, many churches will immediately drop you, and some will not.
-Those churches that “drop you” will give your donations to some other missionary (good thing), and those that “retain you” will keep those mission funds tied up probably for 20+ years when you are least productive.
+Those churches that “drop you” will give your donations to some other missionary (a good thing), and those that “retain you” will keep those mission funds tied up probably for 20+ years when you are least productive.

 The church’s part in all of this is that they need to be loyal to their missionaries.
-When this loyalty is felt, especially when that feeling is backed up by real sacrificial investments by the church, such as a missionary house on church property, perhaps a modest ministry in a stateside church, and the missionary slowly goes back and forth from the US to the field for a few years and eventually settles down in the US ministry/permanent housing situation, then the missionary is more likely to work without thinking “this is eventually a dead end, and I will have to go stateside, find a secular job, and work for a retirement.”
+When this loyalty is felt, especially when that feeling is backed up by real sacrificial investments by the church, such as a missionary house on church property, perhaps a modest ministry in a stateside church, and the missionary slowly goes back and forth from the US to the field for a few years and eventually settles down in the US ministry/permanent housing situation, then the missionary is more likely to work without thinking “this is eventually a dead end, and I will have to go stateside, find a secular job, and work for retirement.”
 This is a constant consideration for elderly missionaries, and many not so elderly.